trbsi/uglavu/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.39 =
+* Fix AMP version of the AddToAny universal icon
+* Enable the `addtoany_content_priority` filter hook to modify the priority of standard placement in content
+* Add a workaround for a bug in Jetpack's Related Posts on AMP pages that prevents some added content from loading
+* Bump minimum PHP version to 5.6

 = 1.7.38 =
 * Update AMP support for compatibility with AMP's standard mode